sameer-mitra/sameer-mitra/README.md

 - ⚡ Fun fact: ...
 -->

 I am a full stack Applications Developer, specialising in Microsoft technologies, with over 15 years experience in designing and developing enterprise software.
-I have a strong background in technologies like .NET, SQL Server, Saas, and more recently, AWS and ExtJS.
+I have a strong background in technologies like .NET, SQL Server, REST API, and more recently, AWS, React and ExtJS.

 I get along easily with a variety of people and have worked well as part of teams as well as individually – as a sole developer on projects.
 I have a proven track record of delivering, managing and maintaining software solutions across a broad range of industries.